Community Action Planning

 Delta Community Design

-The Commission is currently preparing a report on recommendations for physical improvements to Sacramento River Delta communities based on meetings and surveys conducted in 2020.
+The Commission has prepared a Delta Community Design Study Recommendations Report (PDF).
+This report describes recommended physical improvements to Sacramento River Delta communities based on meetings and surveys conducted in 2020.

-For more information on Community Design contact Blake Roberts.
+For more information on Community Action Plans and Design contact us.

 Improved Broadband Access in the Delta